Priscilla Presley: Business

-In 1988, Presley launched her own fragrance, Moments, and followed this up with a range of best-selling perfumes in the 1990s – Experiences in 1993, Indian Summer in 1996, and Roses and More in 1998.
-She has also successfully sold her line of products live on the Home Shopping Network and was coached by veteran HSN host Bob Circosta.
+In 1988, Priscilla launched her first fragrance, Moments, followed by a series of successful perfumes in the 1990s: Experiences (1993), Indian Summer (1996), and Roses and More (1998).
+She has also sold products on the Home Shopping Network, coached by veteran host Bob Circosta.

-In 2006, Presley flew to Sydney, Australia for the debut of her worldwide line of bed linens called the Priscilla Presley Collection.
-She partnered with Australian designer Bruno Schiavi for the line.
+In 2006, she traveled to Sydney, Australia, for the debut of her worldwide bed‑linen line, the Priscilla Presley Collection, created in partnership with Australian designer Bruno Schiavi.

-She has helped to produce feature films including Breakfast with Einstein and Finding Graceland.
-In September 2000, Presley was elected to the board of directors at Metro-Goldwyn-Mayer.
-In 2015 Presley became the executive producer of a 14-track album titled If I Can Dream: Elvis Presley With the Royal Philharmonic Orchestra.
+She has helped produce feature films including Breakfast with Einstein and Finding Graceland.
+In September 2000, she was elected to the board of directors at Metro-Goldwyn-Mayer.
+In 2015, she became executive producer of If I Can Dream: Elvis Presley With the Royal Philharmonic Orchestra, a 14-track album.
 She said, "If Elvis were here, he would be evolving and taking risks, seemingly like everybody else today".
-Also in that year the U.S. Postmaster General Megan Brennan and Priscilla Presley dedicated an Elvis "forever" stamp, which featured a 1955 black-and-white image shot by photographer William Speer.
-It was Priscilla's second dedication of a USPS stamp honoring her ex-husband.
-A lobbying committee was already working to get an Elvis Presley stamp in 1988.
+That year she also joined U.S. Postmaster General Megan Brennan to dedicate a Presley "forever" stamp, featuring a 1955 photograph by William Speer.
+It was her second dedication of a USPS stamp honoring Presley; lobbying for a Presley stamp had begun in 1988.

-On August 16, 2019, it was announced that Presley, in conjunction with John Eddie, as well as Sony Pictures, would create and produce Agent Elvis, a Netflix adult animated fictional series about her former husband working as a spy by night while remaining a musician during the day.
-The series' first teaser was published on the official Elvis Instagram account on June 15, 2022.
-The image showed an illustrated Elvis donning a black trench coat.
-Presley was featured as a cast member in the show, voicing her own animation character.

-On September 23, 2025, Presley published the book, "Softly As I Leave You: Life After Elvis."; her second memoir after "Elvis and me" published in 1985.
+On August 16, 2019, it was announced that Priscilla, working with John Eddie and Sony Pictures, would create and produce Agent Elvis, a Netflix adult animated series portraying Presley as a musician by day and spy by night.
+The first teaser was released on the official Presley Instagram account on June 15, 2022, showing an illustrated Presley in a black trench coat.
+Priscilla voiced her own character in the series.
+On September 23, 2025, she published a memoir titled Softly As I Leave You: Life After Elvis.